 Look in the engine bay for any signs of leaks and the general condition of the hoses.
 This will only take a moment.
 If you don't feel confident doing this you can take a mechanic with you.

-Check the tires, and the upholstery as well, this will give you a general idea if the car has been looked after correctly.
+Check the tires, and the upholstery as well, this will give you a general idea if the car has been looked after correctly and maintained.

-Ask to look at the documents of the car, are they in the sellers name?
-If they aren't ask why.
+Ask to look at the documents of the car, are they in the seller's name?
+If they aren't ask why this is the case.
 Asking the correct questions now can save you headaches in the future.
 How many owners has the car had?
 The fewer the owners, generally the better the condition will be.
 People who keep their cars for a long time, tend to maintain them better.